dsouths/happydentalapp/README.md

 ### Code

 I used the GoBarber app by LarisaLG as a basis & inspiration for my code, which was based on Gobarber template from the Figma Community site.
-I used this code as a basis and added a custom model to select preferred dentist.
+I built on this code and added a custom model to select preferred dentist from a choice of three, have a default dentist, Dr Goodteeth, & added some other functionality like not allowing a double booking by two users & not allowing bookings for saturdays or sundays when the dental practice would be closed.

 I used the design as inspiration & modified it more to my taste & a more suitable styling for a dental booking app.

 The structure and the code of the project were based on two walkthroughs by the Code Institute, which I found invaluable: